armin-reichert/pacman/README.md

 ## A (hopefully comprehensible) Pac-Man implementation using finite-state machines

 ## Racism Alert!
-Ghost Life Matters!
+Ghost Lives Matter!

-Is Pac-Man "racist"?
-He is chasing ghosts of color, isn't he?
+Hasn't Pac-Man, by todays leftist standards, be named a "racist"?
+I mean, he is chasing ghosts of color, isn't he?

 ## How to run the game